Adoptions With Love Blog

 • Abortion – If you live in Kentucky, you must travel to another state for this option.

 When Roe v.
 Wade was overturned in 2022, Kentucky was one of 13 states that immediately banned abortion.
 This means that abortion is illegal after six weeks of pregnancy in Kentucky, unless the pregnancy is life-threatening to the expectant mother.
+In 2025, the state added a clarification that termination was also legal in the cases of ectopic pregnancies and miscarriage management.

-1. Find an adoption agency you trust.
+2. Find an adoption agency you trust.

 If you want to learn more about adoption, your first step is to contact a Kentucky adoption agency.
 There are many adoption professionals who can help you, but it is important to find an organization that you trust throughout this journey.
 Choose an adoption agency that will keep you informed, respect your decisions, and provide you support services, free of cost and bias.

-1. Create an adoption plan.
+3. Create an adoption plan.

 One of the benefits of adoption is that it does not need to mean “goodbye forever.”
 Today, choosing adoption as an expectant/birth parent means having the power to choose the type of adoption that meets your needs.
 You can choose to have an:

 Most adoptions today are open or semi-open, meaning there is some ongoing communication between birth and adoptive parents.
-Your adoption specialist can help you determine the right plan for you.
+Your adoption professional can help you determine the right plan for you.
 If you want to maintain ongoing communication with your child’s adoptive family, you can determine the form and frequency.
 You may choose to connect via text messaging once a month or email a few times a year.
 Some families decide to reunite in person.
 There is no right or wrong way to set up an adoption plan.
 Every prospective adoptive family at Adoptions With Love agrees to an open or semi-open adoption.

 If you feel that a closed adoption is the right choice for you, the staff at Adoptions With Love keeps letters and photos on file for you, if you wish to see updates of your child in the future.